Custom Heavy Duty Compression Springs

 - Springs which cannot be compressed solid without some further permanent set taking place because set cannot be completely removed in advance.
 These springs involve torsional stress levels which exceed 60 percent of the minimum, tensile strength of the material.
 The spring manufacturer will usually advise the user of the maximum allowable spring deflection without set whenever springs are specified in this category.

 In designing custom & heavy duty springs compression springs, the space allotted governs the dimensional limits of a spring with regard to allowable solid height and outsde and inside diameters.
-These dimensional limits, together with the load and deflection requirements, determine the stress level.
-It is extremely important to consider carefully the space allotted to insure that the spring will function properly to begin with, thereby avoiding costly compression spring design changes.Our custom compression springs are available in a variety of materials.
+These dimensional limits, together with the load and deflection requirements, determine the stress level and mechanical property requirements of the material.
+It is extremely important to consider carefully the space allotted to insure that the spring will function properly to begin with, thereby avoiding costly compression spring design changes.Our custom compression springs are available in a variety of heavy duty materials.

 Compression Springs Technical Drawings